Control, Optimal Transport and Neural Differential Equations in Supervised Learning: Introduction

 Below, we outline our approach to the Control and Optimal Transport Problem (B), with a focus on establishing the mathematical foundations for approximating UOT.
 Our framework provides rigorous convergence guarantees, paving the way for future numerical investigations.

-\begin{itemize} \item First, we associate equations \eqref{NeuralDE}–\eqref{Amplitude}–\eqref{ContinuityInhomo} with an unbalanced optimal transport (UOT) problem, in which the Benamou–Brenier formulation is not available.
+\begin{itemize} \item First, we associate equations \eqref{NeuralDE}–\eqref{ContinuityInhomo} with an unbalanced optimal transport (UOT) problem, in which the Benamou–Brenier formulation is not available.
 Our UOT problem is a continuum version of the discrete setting considered in \cite{Nguyen2022OnUO}, where the marginal constraints of balanced optimal transport are relaxed using the Kullback–Leibler (KL) divergence.

-We formulate our UOT problem as an optimization task aimed at minimizing the total transport cost.
-Due to the limitations of the Sinkhorn algorithm discussed earlier, regularization techniques are required to both establish the problem well-posedness and reduce computational cost.
-To this end, we introduce regularized versions of the minimization problem and provide explicit error estimates between the solutions of the regularized problems and the original formulation (see Subsection \ref{Sub:Minimi}).
+We formulate our UOT problem as an optimization task aimed at minimizing the total transport cost (see Subsection \ref{Sub:Minimi}).

-Next, we present the dual formulation of the regularized problem and demonstrate the existence of a solution (see Subsection \ref{Subsec:Existence}).
-However, since our goal is to construct a solution that can be used to build neural networks, we design a numerical scheme that explicitly computes the solution, leveraging the Sinkhorn algorithm \cite{cuturi2013sinkhorn} for the regularized setting (see Subsection \ref{AL}).
+Next, we present the dual formulation and demonstrate the existence of a solution (see Subsection \ref{Subsec:Existence}).
+However, since our goal is to construct a solution that can be used to build neural networks, we design a numerical scheme that explicitly computes the solution, leveraging the Sinkhorn algorithm \cite{cuturi2013sinkhorn} for the setting with $L^2$ penalty and Pearson divergence (see Subsection \ref{AL}).

 More precisely, our algorithm is inspired by the approach in \cite{Nguyen2022OnUO}.
 However, instead of employing the KL divergence as in \cite{Nguyen2022OnUO}, we utilize the Pearson divergence.
 The proposed Sinkhorn-inspired algorithm not only solves the UOT minimization problem but also provides explicit error estimates.